 His interests include wildlife (especially bird-watching) travel, hillwalking, music and photography.

 Stephen describes himself as a polymath.
-He is married to Alison who is Director of Junior School Music at an independent school.
+He comes from a family which includes a more distant relative who was Nobel prizewiner in Physics and he tries to uphold a tradition of life-long intellectual curiosity handed down from his father.
+He is married to Alison (Headington School, Oxford and the Universities of St Andrews (MA) and Durham) who is Director of Junior School Music at an independent school.
 They currently live in central Cumbria.

 He looks forward to hearing from you and working with you.